Ocean Isle Beach, North Carolina: Arts and culture

-Parks & recreation
+Parks and recreation

 Brunswick County has completed a new 58 acre recreational park on the mainland.
 The park offers a variety of amenities, such as an amphitheater, festival grounds, ball parks, lighted tennis courts, and biking trails.
 This recreational park is located on Old Georgetown Road and is part of a $500,000 federal grant for parks throughout the county.
 Other projects scheduled is the Shallotte Blvd Recreation Area, which is a joint project between Ocean Isle Beach Land Conservancy and the Town of Ocean Isle Beach.
 The park will be at Shallotte Blvd and the ferry landing at the East end of the island.
 The recreation area will have a gazebo, picnic tables, a fishing pier, and a walkway with steps to the sand.

 On the island of Ocean Isle Beach the town has recently finished a community area with an amphitheater, playground, small water area and bathrooms.
 Likewise. a children's play area and public gazebo are located on the eastern end of the island adjacent to the Intracoastal Waterway, along with a concert stage.
-The Town of Ocean Isle is also about to finish a new town Hall with administration office next to the Fires station.
+The Town of Ocean Isle is also about to finish a new town Hall with administration office next to the Fire station.